 - Spread the gooey mixture to the sides of the tin.
 Like with my sweet potato brownies, you’ll need to make sure the top is as smooth as possible as the next and final later will show any lumps.
 Chill while you prepare the topping.

 - Gently melt the coconut oil in a saucepan.
 Remove from the heat and whisk in the cacao powder and maple syrup until there are no lumps.
 Cool for 10 mins.
+If you’re using chocolate here instead, melt slowly with the maple syrup until smooth and runny.

 - Pour over the caramel layer and return to the fridge for around 3 hrs or until set.
 To serve, cut into squares or fingers.